About

 VIRGINIA TECH

-Our university is known for outstanding research and teaching in science, engineering, and the arts.
+VaTech is known for outstanding research and teaching in science and engineering.
 The Department of Geosciences is amongst these distinguished groups with an internationally recognized faculty focused on studies of earth history, processes, and materials.

-In our earth materials research group, we are investigating how minerals grow and transform in natural and engineered surface environments that include oceans, soils, sediments, and living tissues.
+Our earth materials research group is investigating how minerals grow and transform in natural and engineered surface environments that include oceans, sediments, and living tissues.

 Recent Publications

-Brenna M. Knight, Kevin J. Edgar, James J. De Yoreo, and Patricia M. Dove.
+Brenna M. Knight, Ronnie Mondal, Nizhou Han, Nicholas F. Pietra, Brady A. Hall, Kevin J. Edgar, Valerie Vaissier Welborn, Louis A. Madsen, James J. De Yoreo, and Patricia M. Dove.
+Crystal Growth & Design Article ASAP, DOI: 10.1021/acs.cgd.4c00602